amanuelararso/Hosting-website-using-AWS-S3/README.md

 **Amazon CloudFront Configuration**

 1. Create a Distribution:
+        a.
 Go to Amazon CloudFront.
+        b.
 Create a new distribution.
-        Paste the S3 website endpoint into the "Origin Domain" section, e.g., staticwebbucket89.s3-website-us-west-2.amazonaws.com.
+        c.
+Paste the S3 website endpoint into the "Origin Domain" section, e.g., 'staticwebbucket89.s3-website-us-west-2.amazonaws.com'.
 Be careful not to enter the S3 address like staticwebbucket89.s3.us-west-2.amazonaws.com; it won't work with this.
+        d.
 Set the Viewer Protocol Policy to "Redirect HTTP to HTTPS."
+        e.
 Do not enable WAF (Web Application Firewall).
+        f.
 Choose the custom SSL certificate from the dropdown.
+        g.
 Leave anything else as default and click "Create Distribution."

 ## Contributing